 -Zhuangzi

-Maintaining healthy motivation is also integral to health and success of the practice.
-Whenever possible we should wish to practice in a giving, friendly and non-harmful manner, for the benefit of all.
+Maintaining this motivation is integral to the health and success of the practice.
+Whenever possible we should wish (or reaffirm the wish) to live and act in a giving, friendly and non-harmful manner, for the benefit of all.

-This helps immensely and directly addresses the tendency of the self to treat the feeling of “I” or “me” as the most important actor within the world.
+Sincerely wishing to live in a way that is a good fit with what is occurring invites wise activities to manifest and to be noticed.
+This aspiration also directly addresses the tendency to treat the feeling of “I” or “me” as the most important actor within the world.

 Natural intelligence